 What's the best advice you've received (and from whom)?

 Oh, this is a hard one.
 I got so much good advice in my design career.
-I think the one big advice i got from my high school art teacher, Haim.
+I think the one big piece of advice I got from my high school art teacher, Haim.
 He told me one time: Just do, don’t think, even if you’ll fail (referring to starting a painting).
-He said each action we do will lead to the next action, but if we never start nothing will happen.
+He said each action we do will lead to the next action, but if we never start anything will happen.
 I use his advice all the time!

 What are you working on now?

 My main focus now is education.
 I’m learning a lot of new things.
 I’m focusing on Wix’s new product, Editor X, and perfecting my skills with it.
 I'm learning management skills and code.
 We’re trying to refresh our materials and classes for the design schools in the US so the students are engaged and also enjoying classes.

 What do you find most useful in your work (research, visuals, software, etc.)?

 What we teach our students at the Wix Playground Academy is to “trust the process” and I really feel that is useful advice also for me.
 The process of design thinking is really working and I would encourage everyone to use it.

 Any projects past, present, or future you’d like to share here?